Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Numerical Results

 {In the curvature estimation method, we set $ \overline{\kappa}=\SI{4}{m^{-1}}$ and $\underline{\kappa}=\SI{-4}{m^{-1}}$.} This choice is guided by the condition from \cite{wursching2024robust}, where it is shown that unique representation with respect to the curve can be achieved for a point with curvilinear coordinates $s$ and $\eta$ only if it holds that $\eta \kappa(s, \mathbf{\Theta}) \leq 1$.
-Since in our case $\eta \leq \frac{W}{2} = \SI{25}{cm}$, it has to hold that $\overline{\kappa} < \SI{4}{m^{-1}}$ and similarly, $\underline{\kappa} \geq \SI{-4}{m^{-1}}$, resulting in the bounds that contain the maximum track curvature of $\SI{\pm 3.33}{m^{-1}}$ (see Figure \ref{fig:tracks}).
+Since in our case $\eta \leq \frac{W}{2} = \SI{25}{cm}$, it has to hold that $\overline{\kappa} \leq \SI{4}{m^{-1}}$ and similarly, $\underline{\kappa} \geq \SI{-4}{m^{-1}}$, resulting in the bounds that contain the maximum track curvature of $\SI{\pm 3.33}{m^{-1}}$ (see Figure \ref{fig:tracks}).
 Furthermore, the overlap of the old map and new measurement is considered as sufficient if it contains at least 30 of the observation points, and the update is performed if at least 30 points of the observation are not a part of this overlap.
 Each map is limited in length by $\SI{3.5}{m}$, i.e., all observation points beyond this map length are ignored.
-Furthermore, as the road is piecewise constant in curvature, we set all sigmoid parameters $c_i$ which describe the steepness of the curvature change to $30$ and optimize for $\kappa_0$ and all $a_i$ and $b_i$.
-When employing regularization, we set $\mathcal{L}(\mathbf{\Theta}^k)=\frac{0.0005}{n_k} (\abs{\kappa_0} + \sum_{i=1}^n \abs{a_i})$, where $n_k$ is the number of sigmoids in the road model at time $k$.
+The specific map length was chosen to balance two competing objectives: longer maps enlarge the optimization problem and increase computational cost, while shorter maps may restrict the feasible motion of the vehicle and limit MPC performance.
+Furthermore, as the road is piecewise-constant in curvature, we set all sigmoid steepness parameters $c_i$, which describe the steepness of the curvature change, to $30$ and optimize for $\kappa_0$ and all $a_i$ and $b_i$.

 To reduce computational complexity, we perform subsampling of each point cloud $\mathbf{P}^k$ such that the distance between consecutive points is as close to $\Delta \lambda = \SI{4}{cm}$ as possible, and use only these subsampled points in the road model optimization process.
-Each optimization problem is solved using IPOPT \cite{wachter2006implementation}.
+To initialize problems~\eqref{eq:map_init} and \eqref{eq:map_update}, parameters corresponding to the retained map segment are assigned their previously estimated values.
+For newly observed points, curvature is computed directly from the Cartesian coordinates using

+where the derivatives are approximated via finite differences.
+The number and approximate placement of sigmoids are determined by thresholding the resulting curvature values to detect transitions.
+Although this direct computation is noise-sensitive, it suffices for determining an approximate sigmoid configuration, which provides an effective starting point for the solver.
+For segments where no curvature change is detected, a single sigmoid with zero amplitude is used.
+Each optimization problem is solved using IPOPT \cite{wachter2006implementation} and the same parameter settings were used across both simulated tracks.